 A staunchly pro-European Conservative MP whose principles led her to break with her party in the tumult of Brexit.

-Anna Soubry carved a distinctive path in British politics, defined by a blunt, no-nonsense style honed during her earlier careers as a barrister and television journalist.
-Elected as a Conservative MP for Broxtowe in 2010, she served as a minister under David Cameron but found her political identity fundamentally at odds with her party's direction following the 2016 EU referendum.
-A passionate believer in Britain's place in Europe, she became one of the most vocal Conservative rebels, a familiar face on news broadcasts arguing for a second referendum.
-The internal conflict reached its peak in 2019 when she and several colleagues left the Conservatives to form The Independent Group, later Change UK, a dramatic move that cost her seat in the subsequent election.
-Her career stands as a vivid chapter in the story of Brexit, highlighting the deep personal and political fractures it created.
+Anna Soubry served as a Conservative MP for Broxtowe from 2010, entering politics after careers as a barrister and television journalist.
+She became a minister under David Cameron but found her political identity fundamentally at odds with her party's direction after the 2016 EU referendum.
+A passionate believer in Britain's place in Europe, she became one of the most vocal Conservative rebels, arguing for a second referendum on news broadcasts.
+The internal conflict peaked in 2019 when she and several colleagues left the Conservatives to form The Independent Group, later Change UK.
+That move cost her seat in the subsequent election.
+Her career highlights the deep personal and political fractures created by Brexit.

 1946–1964